Impact of Strategic Sampling and Supervision Policies on Semi-supervised Learning: Experiments and Results

 The existing literature on semi-supervised learning has reported the results with an equal number of labelled samples used per class.
-However, the explored \textit{labelled set selection} strategies, by default sample the most diverse set of data points over the unlabelled set, which does not guarantee a balanced set of labelled samples.
-To thoroughly study the impact of sampling, we also explore the investigated sample-selection strategies in a balanced way (by applying the labelled set selection strategy for each individual class), as well as to create an imbalanced version of random sample selection.
+However, our sampling strategy, by default, selects the most diverse set of samples over the unlabelled set, which does not guarantee a balanced set of labelled samples.
+To thoroughly study the impact of sampling, we also modified the sampling strategy to select a balanced set of samples by applying the clustering technique to the class.
+Following, we present detailed results on some of the key components for strategic sampling, including the clustering algorithm and pre-trained encoder.
+Next, we present the results of applying strategic sampling on different semi-supervised methods.

-We show detailed experiments on two of the main components of the \textit{labelled set selection} module: clustering algorithm, and pre-trained encoder, followed by an experiment on the impact of labelled set selection on the number of labelled samples.
-These sensitivity studies are done in both fully supervised and semi-supervised settings.

-\subsubsection{Effect of clustering algorithms.}
+\subsubsection{Effect of clustering algorithms}

 In Table \ref{tab_clustering_methods}, we present the results on different choices for clustering using both intermediate embeddings (`Inter.') and final embeddings (`Final') for clustering.
 We present these results for 4 labelled samples per class for balanced, and 40, 400, 40, and 40 labelled samples for imbalanced splits of CIFAR-10, CIFAR-100, SVHN and STL-10.
 The observation from Table \ref{tab_clustering_methods} can be summarized by the following two observations: